BlueSquare23/johnlradford.io/essays/the_myth_of_american_exceptionalism.md

 * 2019-Present: **Family Separation Policy & Mass Deportation**:
   - The systematic separation of thousands of migrant children from their parents at the U.S.-Mexico border as a deliberate tactic of deterrence, causing severe, lasting trauma.
   - Immigration and Customs Enforcement (ICE) received a massive budget boost to $28 Billion to enforce mass deportation.
+* 2023-Present: **Funding the Gaza Genocide**:
+  - The US has given $21.7 Billion dollars in military aid to Israel since 2023, all the while has continue to carry out the largest genocide in recent history, killing over 66,000 civilians, 50% of whom were women and children.

 <iframe width="1920" height="765" src="https://www.youtube.com/embed/5BXtgq0Nhsc" title="Noam Chomsky - The Crimes of U.S. Presidents" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>